OctoPrint/OctoPrint/CONTRIBUTING.md

 again (connect to the printer, do whatever triggers it), then copy-paste `~/.octoprint/logs/serial.log` (Windows: `%APPDATA%\OctoPrint\logs\serial.log`,
 MacOS: `~/Library/Application Support/OctoPrint/logs/serial.log`) to pastebin
-or gist and include the link in the ticket.
+or gist and include the link in the bug report.

 You might also be asked to provide a log with an increased log level.
 You can find information on how to do just that in the [docs](http://docs.octoprint.org/en/master/configuration/logging_yaml.html).

-#### Where can I find my browser's error console?
+### Where can I find my browser's error console?

 See [How to open the Javascript Console in different browsers](https://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)